 Building such items requests flexibility in thinking, creativity, empathy, a wide vocabulary (also reading proverbs books helps in defining choices for specific dimensions) and practical knowledge about the specific organization and the business model.

 In the end, let’s think of an example for selecting relevant criteria for predicting performance in a job.
 A psychologist was contracted to design a test for strip-tease dancers at a bar.
 Of course, the only thing all the candidates had in common was the fact that they were lying like breathing.
-So the logical criteria for performance in this position was sociability.
+So the logical criterion for performance in this position was sociability.
 Indeed, the sociability construct, measured through specific items, indicated those who would bring more money to the bar.
-The responders must know as less as possible about what you’re after.
+The responders must know as little as possible about what you’re after.
 You can ask 10 questions and just follow the real answer for 2 of them.
 It may not be efficient, but it’s effective.

 In conclusion, questionnaire design is not a joke, especially in HR.
 You must prove you respect your work, the results you provide, the responders’ position by stepping into their shoes and to the education/knowledge you’ve got.
 If you don’t understand some of the terms I used in this article, go google them, wiki them, read about them in books, research abstracts and online journals before conducting any kind of HR research in an organization.

 Author’s experience in questionnaire design.
 The Author has worked as a member of a research group developing organizational evaluation tools.
-Since November 2006 to June 2007, he contributed to five questionnaire designs in students’ groups.
+From November 2006 to June 2007, he contributed to five questionnaire designs in students’ groups.
 Also, he has designed the first psychological questionnaire for application in political branding using NLP (Iaşi, 2004), for which project he was awarded the first prize at the students’ contest EconomMix in 2005, the management-marketing section.

 Besides that, he has designed psychological questionnaires for own researches on parental education (2005), self-esteem (2007, 2009, 2011), insurance (2009), memory (2009), he enhanced an evaluation questionnaire for career consulting (2008).